Craig Pritchett

-Craig W Pritchett (born Glasgow, Scotland, 15 January 1949) is a Scottish chess International Master who has written several chess books.
+Craig W. Pritchett (born 15 January 1949 in Glasgow, Scotland) is a Scottish chess International Master who has written several chess books.
 He was educated at Allan Glen's School, where he was a prominent member of the chess club and represented the school in several tournaments.
 He has represented Scotland nine times in Chess Olympiads from 1966–1990.
 He has won the Scottish Chess Championships on two occasions (in 1977 and 2005), and played in two Zonal tournaments (1972 and 1975).
 He is also a chess coach.

 Team results for Scotland

 Pritchett represented Scotland three times in Student Olympiads, from 1968–1970.
 Here are his detailed results, from olimpbase.org: